 What Ingredients are in Bubble Tea?

-Bubble tea can have many ingredients and its flavors are ever expanding as more and more people (boba lovers) enjoy this wonderful beverage.
+Bubble tea can have many ingredients.
+And its flavors are ever expanding the more people (boba lovers) enjoy this delicious drink.

 Typically bubble tea will have the following.